Wiccan Goddesses are part of the nature orientated religion followed by a diverse group of modern witches and some pagan groups.

 If you are new to Goddess spirituality or Wicca and want to develop a stronger connection to the Wiccan Goddesses, please use the lists of goddesses and archetypes on this site to identify which individual resonates most strongly with you and your current goal.
-You can then use the information on that particular Goddess’s symbolism to create your own special ritual or altar space to call that energy into your life.
-You will also find useful information on Goddess books, tarot cards and gifts.
+You can then use the information on that particular Goddess’s symbolism to create your own special ritual or altar space.
+You will also find useful information on Goddess books and tarot cards pages.

 The Wiccan year is often illustrated as a wheel with eight spokes.
 Each spoke represents a different festival known as a Sabbat.

 One of the most important sabbats is known as Samhain, the Witch's New Year, this is traditionally celebrated on October 31st or November 1st of each year.
 This date represents the end of summer and the final harvest.
 Samhain is also known as The Day of the Dead.
 A time to honour the ancestors, because they are more easily contacted on this date as the veil between ours and the spirit realm is at it's thinnest.

 Traditionally Samhain is linked to the Crone Goddesses, they embody the wisdom of the ancients and represent death and rebirth.
 If you wish to celebrate this Sabbat you can find out about Cerridwen, Ereshkigal, Hecate, Hella, Innana, Isis, Nephthys and the other Crone Goddesses on this site.
 You can use their symbolic objects and herbs to decorate your altars or to incorporate into a Samhain ritual.